General Contractor & Home Remodeling in Staten Island

 Older homes have good foundations and supports, but they need updates to match how your family lives now.
 Home renovations let you reshape rooms.
 Fix layout problems.
 Bring everything up to current code.
 All without starting from scratch.

-Here's what a typical home renovation project might include:
+A typical home renovation project might include:

-- Removing or relocating interior walls
+• Removing or relocating interior walls

-- Updating electrical and plumbing to meet current standards
+• Updating electrical and plumbing to meet current standards

-- New flooring, trim, and interior finishes across multiple rooms
+• New flooring, trim, and interior finishes across multiple rooms

-- Reconfiguring room layouts for better daily use
+• Reconfiguring room layouts for better daily use

 Deck Installation for New Outdoor Space

-Here's what a typical deck installation covers:
+A typical deck installation covers:

-- Site prep and grading for drainage
+• Site prep and grading for drainage

-- Concrete footings poured below frost lines
+• Concrete footings poured below frost lines

-- Framing, joists, and ledger board attachment
+• Framing, joists, and ledger board attachment

-- Decking surface and railing install
+• Decking surface and railing install

-- Final inspection and walkthrough with you
+• Final inspection and walkthrough with you

 Deck Replacement

 Some decks just can't be saved.
-If your boards are soft.
-Your posts are leaning.
-Or your joists have rot running through them.
-Repairs won't cut it.
-A full deck replacement tears everything down to the foundation.
-Then we build fresh.
-It's a big job, we won't sugarcoat that.
-Homeowners have lost thousands of dollars to unfinished work when a project goes to the wrong contractor.
+If your boards are soft, your posts are leaning, or your joists have rot running through them, then repairs won't cut it.
+A full deck replacement tears everything down to the foundation, then we build fresh.
+It's a big job.
+We won't sugarcoat that, but the finished product in worth the time and investment.
+We're honest about expectations and want you to feel comfortable and confident in our work throughout the process.

-We see a lot of older homes in Tottenville and Pleasant Plains with custom decks built 20 or 30 years ago. where the wood is given out, and the layout doesn't fit how the family uses the yard anymore.
+We see a lot of older homes in Tottenville and Pleasant Plains with custom decks built 20 or 30 years ago. where the wood is giving out, and the layout doesn't fit how the family uses the yard anymore.
 Deck replacement lets you fix all of that at once.

-Here's what usually tells us replacement is the right call:
+What usually tells us replacement is the right call:

-- Multiple joists or beams show deep rot or insect damage
+• Multiple joists or beams show deep rot or insect damage

-- The ledger board has pulled away from the house
+• The ledger board has pulled away from the house

-- Posts are sinking or shifting in the ground
+• Posts are sinking or shifting in the ground

-- Repair costs would exceed 50% of a new build
+• Repair costs would exceed 50% of a new build

 Composite Decks for Low Upkeep